arangodb/docs/3.10/aql/fundamentals-syntax.md

 ```

 The collection `my-coll` has a dash in its name, but `-` is an arithmetic
 operator for subtraction in AQL.
-The backticks escape the collection name to
+The backticks quote the collection name to
 refer to the collection correctly.

-Note that quoting the name with `"` or `'`
-is not possible for collections.
+Note that quoting the name with `"` or `'` is not possible for collections as
+they cannot be string literals in quote marks.

 ### Collection names